cgcardona/bugtopia/docs/technical/bugtopia-styling-reference.md

 **🎯 ULTIMATE GOAL**: Create a visual masterpiece that demonstrates the beauty of evolution, the complexity of ecosystems, and the wonder of life itself - making Bugtopia not just a game, but a visual experience that inspires and amazes players while advancing the art of procedural world rendering.

 **📝 Agent Handoff Note**: This roadmap provides a complete blueprint for transforming Bugtopia into a visually stunning masterpiece.
 Each phase builds upon the previous, with clear deliverables and success metrics.
 Future agents can pick up at any phase and understand both the technical requirements and artistic vision needed to achieve visual excellence.

+## Miscellanuous

+Each time I load the app the terrain seems exacty the same.
+Is it deterministic?
+I would expect the breakdown to work something like this.

+1. There are always 4 terrain layers
+2. Each time we load the app it choses from one of the 7 world types
+3. Depending on the world type different terrain types and biomes would be created
+4. Depending on the world type bugs would evolve certain traits
+5. In the future I want to have different food types
+6. Each time Bugtopia loads the world type and terrain types and biomes are randomly generated and not deterministic